What your fitness business should do in 2022.

 Start a Marketing Initiative

 Match your goals up to your marketing plan for the year, as I said, and then decide on actions to make them real.
 Do something unique like setting up a line of own-brand merchandise.
-Or plan a series of seasonally themed events for the year and issue press releases to the local media, to generate public interest at the start of each one.
+Or plan a series of seasonally themed events for the year and issue press releases to local and social media, to generate public interest at the start of each one.

 Metrics as Mile Markers